fsantanna-no/p2p-tml-paper/rita-24/response.md

 > The experimental evaluation could be more extensive, including more
 > diverse scenarios *(see A.8)* and a comparison with existing approaches

 At the end of Section "4.
-Evaluation", we compare the existing approaches discussed in Section "2.1.
-Symmetric Distributed Applications" with respect to the three aspects that we consider in our evaluation (i.e., recurrence of time travels, real-time pace of peers, correctness of unstable peers):
+Evaluation", we now compare the existing approaches discussed in Section "2.1.
+Symmetric Distributed Applications" with respect to the three aspects that we consider in our evaluation (i.e., recurrence of time travels, real-time pace of peers, correctness of unstable peers).
+The text is too long to fit here and can be found in the paper or link above.

 ### Comment A.8